 If we cannot reach a fair settlement, we’re prepared to present your case to a Broome County jury.
 Our board-certified trial lawyers have extensive courtroom experience.

-Common Mistakes That Can Hurt Your Wrongful Death Case
+What Common Mistakes Can Hurt a Wrongful Death Case?

 Waiting Too Long to Act